“I’ll take your hand when thunder roars

 It’s too valuable to let drift away.

 Dear friends of the Hands Free Revolution, if you are not living a well-rounded, purposeful life because you’re buried beneath the weight of distractions, perfection, pressure, and productivity and need help creating new habits, please read my first book, HANDS FREE MAMA, a New York Times bestseller.
-If you are looking for a more interactive and supported journey to a present, peaceful, and positive life, please consider my new online course SOUL SHIFT that begins in mid-January.
+If you are looking for a more interactive and supported journey to a present, peaceful, and positive life, please consider my new online course SOUL SHIFT that begins on April 23, 2018.
 Each week, I will be sharing a painful truth from my life through video and then offering a small habit shift I used to begin a new, life-changing practice in my life.
 There will be daily intentions and exercises to create positive habits in the areas of: presence, perfection, self-worth, authenticity, self-forgiveness, self-care, and finding your purpose.
-Enter your email address here to be notified when the course opens for registration on January 8 at a discounted price.
+Enter your email address here to be notified when the course opens for registration on April 10 at a discounted price.

 Visual reminders have been greatly helpful to me on my journey to choose love and presence for myself and my beloveds.
 The cuffs, reminder bands, and leather wristbands in the Hands Free Shop are meant for this purpose.
 The thin silver YOU ARE ENOUGH cuff was so loved that there is now a thin silver ONLY LOVE TODAY cuff!
 The I Choose Love wristband was restocked (also available in pink).